Kildare Village x IMMA

 Kildare Village has been announced as the first ever fashion partner of the Irish Museum of Modern Art (IMMA), and the lead sponsor of its newest exhibition, ‘Desire: A Revision from the 20th Century to the Digital Age’.

-As part of this new partnership, a host of activities and themed events will be hosted at Kildare Village, including an exhibition of selected works from IMMA’s national collection, art workshops for children, teens and adults, curator talks, panel discussions and much more.
+As part of this new partnership, Kildare Village hosts an exhibition of selected works from IMMA’s national collection including the 15-foot-tall hare sculpture, ‘The Drummer’ by Barry Flanagan, which stands proudly at the entrance to the Village.
 IMMA is home to the National Collection of Modern and Contemporary Art, with more than 3,500 artworks by Irish and international artists.

 DESIRE: A Revision From The 20th Century To The Digital Age

 The National Collection